Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Preliminaries and Background

 Assume a codeword $\ket{\psi} \in \mathcal{C}$ is affected by a channel error.
-Measuring the received state according to the generators $\M{G}_i$ with the aid of ancilla qubits, the error collapses on a discrete set of possibilities represented by combinations of Pauli operators $\M{E}\in \mathcal{G}_n$ \cite{Got:09}.
-Thus, an error can be described by specifying the single Pauli errors on each qubit.
+Measuring the received state according to the generators $\M{G}_i$ with the aid of ancilla qubits, the error collapses on a discrete set of possibilities represented by the Pauli operators $\M{E}\in \mathcal{G}_n$ \cite{Got:09}.
+We call this $\M{E}$ a Pauli error.
+The weight of an error $\M{E} \in \mathcal{G}_n$ is the number of single qubits Pauli operators which are not equal to the identity.
+For example, the error $\M{E} = \PauliXped{2} \PauliYped{3}$ has weight two, with $\M{X}$ occurred on the second qubit and $\M{Y}$ occurred on the third qubit (we implicitly mean that the others qubits see the Pauli identity operator).
 The measurement procedure over the ancilla qubits results in a quantum error syndrome $\Syndrome(\M{E})=(s_1, s_2, \ldots,s_{n-k})$, with each $s_i =0$ or $1$ depending on $\M{E}$ commuting or anticommuting with $\M{G}_i$, respectively \cite{Got:09}.
+In the following, we will refer to ancillas measuring $s_i = 1$ as \emph{defects}.
 Note that an error $\M{E}\in \mathcal{S}$ has no effect on a codeword since in this case $\M{E} \ket{\psi}=\ket{\psi}$.

-A maximum likelihood decoder will infer the most probable error $\M{\hat{E}}\in \mathcal{G}_n$ compatible with the measured syndrome.
-The weight of an error is the number of single Pauli errors ($\M{X}$, $\M{Z}$, and $\M{Y}$) that occurred on a codeword.
-For example, the error $\M{E} = \PauliXped{2} \PauliYped{3}$ has weight two, with $\M{X}$ occurred on the second qubit, and $\M{Y}$ occurred on the third qubit.
+A minimum weight decoder will infer the most probable error $\M{\hat{E}}\in \mathcal{G}_n$ compatible with the measured syndrome.
+Within the category of stabilizer codes, among the earliest introduced quantum codes were the $[[9,1,3]]$ Shor code \cite{Sho:95}, with generators